History and Modern Languages

 Caius has a huge amount to offer students of the History and Modern Languages joint degree.
 History and MML (Modern and Medieval Languages) have long been two of our strongest subjects at Caius.
 In each subject we have Fellows who combine their College teaching with a major international profile in their research, and who in the College context have had years of collaboration, long preceding the launch of the joint degree.
 There is an exceptionally large community of historians and linguists at Caius, including undergraduates, postgraduates and Fellows.

 In History, we can teach a wide variety of British, European and world history inside the College.
 Dr Annabel Brett is an historian of political thought from the ancient to the early modern periods.
 Dr Melissa Calaresu teaches European history from the 16th to the 19th centuries.
 Dr Bronwen Everill has an unusual combination of expertise in North American and African history.
 Professor Peter Mandler teaches modern British history and Dr Sujit Sivasundaram world histories of the 18th and 19th centuries.
 Close ties to historians in other Colleges guarantee high-quality supervision in any historical subject or period.
 The Caius Fellows’ interests particularly in cultural history and in material culture mesh well with those of their linguist colleagues.
-They have always placed a high value upon language training for historians, including for those on the single-honours course, and this has for long joined the Caius historians and linguists into a common community.
+They have always placed a high value upon language training for historians, including for those on the single-honours course, and this has joined the Caius historians and linguists into a common community.